4 Flat Fee MLS Companies in Montana

 What else should I know about selling a house in Montana?

 While there are no specific restrictions on using a flat fee MLS service in Montana, FSBO sellers must still comply with local disclosure laws and other legal requirements.
-Although hiring a real estate attorney isn’t mandatory, it can be a smart move to help navigate contracts and avoid legal pitfalls.
+Hiring a real estate attorney is a smart move to help navigate contracts and avoid legal pitfalls.

 - Flat fee MLS services require upfront payment, unlike traditional agent commissions, which are contingent on the sale.